What is GRE Test? | Learn How GRE Works Best for You

 • ACT (American College Testing): The ACT is another standardized test used for college admissions in the United States, also for evaluating English, math, reading, and science reasoning skills.

-Graduate Record Examination (GRE) FAQ
+Graduate Record Examination (GRE) FAQs

 Here are the top frequently asked questions (FAQs) about the GRE test and GRE scores: